• >

 Regular savings accounts

 With a regular savings account, you promise to save a certain amount of cash, say between £25 and £250, every month for the next year.
-Making this commitment generally allows you to access better interest rates than with an easy access saver and is also a good way to get into a regular saving habit.
+Making this commitment generally allows you to access better interest rates than with an easy access account and is also a good way to get into a regular saving habit.
 Withdrawals are usually not allowed.
 However, some accounts will let you make one cash withdrawal per year, so check for this if you think you might need to access your savings.

 Notice savings accounts

 These accounts allow you to make withdrawals but only after giving notice.
 The amount of notice you have to give will be pre-agreed and could be anything from seven to 180 days.
-So think carefully about whether you might need your money in an emergency, and how quickly you might need to access it if so.
+So, think carefully about whether you might need your money in an emergency, and how quickly you might need to access it if so.
 The longer the money is locked away, the better the interest rate you’re likely to receive.

 Learn more about notice accounts